janaSunrise/solidity-template/README.md

 yarn
 ```

-Any contracts written should use the `0.8.0` or the base pragma in order to retain
+**NOTE** Any contracts written should use the `0.8.0` or a specific minor-version pragma in order to retain
 backwards compatibility with all the versions of the compiler with same minor release.

-### Setup environment variables

-Setup the `.env` variables based on the `.env.example` file as provided.
-Setup the file using
-`cp .env.example .env` and fill in the values.

 ### Build the project